zawagner22/cross-entropy-for-combinatorics/README.md

 The cem_binary_conj21.py file contains the solution to Conjecture 2.1 in the paper.
 The code is rather slow, but it is enough to find the counterexample given in the paper.

 The cem_binary_conj23_with_numba.py file contains the solution to Conjecture 2.3.
-It demonstrates the use of numba to speed up the calculation of the reward.
+It uses numba to speed up the calculation of the reward.

 Both of these work on Tensorflow version 1.14.0, Python version 3.6.3, Keras version 2.3.1.